-Often referred to as the “central science” because of its role in connecting the physical and applied sciences, chemistry opens the doors to a variety of careers in forensic science, food science, pharmaceutical development, chemical engineering, and more.
+Chemistry is often referred to as the “central science” because of its role in connecting the physical and applied sciences.
+This area of study opens doors careers in forensic science, food science, pharmaceutical development, chemical engineering, and more.

 By challenging our students through rigorous classes, from computational chemistry to biochemistry, we prepare our Chemistry majors for the next step toward graduate school, pre-health profession school, or any chemistry career.
 The breadth and flexibility of the Chemistry program allows all Chemistry and Biochemistry students to finely tune their degrees to best reach their goals.

 Taylor’s Chemistry & Biochemistry department has a phenomenal success rate: a 95% placement rate into medical and pre-healthcare schools, a near-100% placement rate into graduate schools, and a 99% placement rate for direct entry into a chemistry career.

 Taylor Chemistry students work in a state-of-the-art environment that encourages collaboration and scientific research and exploration.
 Unlike many large undergraduate chemistry programs, Taylor’s Chemistry classes allow students to work through the entire lab process, from initial tests to reaction and data analysis, rather than handing off work for graduate students to analyze.
 Our students work directly with our equipment and receive a full hands-on lab experience that sets them apart from other undergraduate students.